What you ingest directly affects the way you think, feel and behave.

-Better brain function equals to a mind less stressed.
+Better brain function equals to a mindless stressed.

-Our brains contain thoughts that can be sometimes overwhelming, but if we learn to eat right and treat our brain as a delicate yet resilient organ, we can direct how much stress or melancholy we allow into our lives.
+Our brains contain thoughts that can be sometimes overwhelming, but if we learn to eat right and treat our mind as a delicate yet resilient organ, we can direct how much stress or melancholy we allow into our lives.

 While looking for blueberries don’t cheat yourself and buy the cheap inorganic ones.

 As with all foods that are not fresh or organic, you will not achieve the same results if you were to pay a little bit more and buy organic.